Non-existence of the s-f transition in structures of solid gadolinium at pressure: Determining the necessary level of electronic structure theory

+{ In our calculations we used PBE+U with U=6.7eV to "force" the $f$-electrons to localise.
+At issue is whether the calculated Kohn-Sham orbital represents a particular electron confined within the cell - in which case it should not feel its own electrostatic potential - or if it represents a sum of fractions of many delocalised electrons which do repel each other.
+Self interaction correction calculations demonstrate that localizing only $f$ electrons is energetically favorable\cite{hughes2007lanthanide}, and the Hubbard-U is a convenient way to capture this effect.}

-We used PBE+U to "force" the $f$-electrons to localise.
-For the main calculations, we set U=6.7eV.
-In Fig.S\ref{DoS-U} we show the effect of changing U on the density of states, calculated for the AFM-Fddd phase at 90GPa.
+In Fig.\ref{DoS-U} we show the effect of changing U on the density of states, calculated for the AFM-Fddd phase at 90\,GPa but typical of all structures.
 The very sharp peak corresponding to the half-filled $f-$band lies well below E$_F$, and the main effect of +$U$ is to shift this peak.
-The simple treatment means that the peak is not split, however the figures show that it does not broaden, hybridize or contribute to the valance band.
-Consequently, the value of $U$ it has no significant effect on the energy differences between phases and the phase transformation sequence.
-The largest effect is at the Fddd-fcc transformation, where increase U from 0 to 8eV shifts the enthalpy difference by 10meV, in favour of fcc, and the predicted phase transformation pressure by about 10GPa.
-Interestingly, the $f$-band remains localised even with $U=0$, so the use of the Hubbard $U$ does not affect the conclusions of this paper.
-The occupied $f$-states lie below the $sd$-band, forming a sharp peak in the DoS.
-The unoccupied $f$-states are well above the Fermi energy, but lie within the $sd$-band, appearing as a distinct but broader peak.
-Regardless of the choice of $U$, the $f-$band does move closer to E$_F$ with pressure, and this is essentially unaffected by the crystal structure.
+This treatment means that the peak is not split, and the figures show that it also does not broaden, hybridize or contribute to the valence band.